RareSkills/blog/convert-gas-to-usd-ethereum/convert-gas-to-usd-ethereum.md

 (21,000 gas) $\times$ (price of gas in gwei) $\times$ (price of ether in dollars) / (1 billion to normalize the gwei)

-At the time of writing, Ether is about $1,600, the price of gas in gwei is 22 according to [etherscan](https://etherscan.io/gastracker), and an eth transfer requires 21,000 gas.
+At the time of writing, Ether is about $1,600, the price of gas in gwei is 22 according to [etherscan](https://etherscan.io/gastracker), and an ETH transfer requires 21,000 gas.
 Multiply that together and the gas cost of transferring Ether in dollars is 74 cents.

 ### How the units cancel each other out

 21,000 gas x (unit of ether / gas) $\times$ (dollars / unit of ether).

 The "gas" terms cancel out, and the "unit of ether" cancel out, so our final transaction is priced in dollars.

 ## Why gas prices fluctuate

 Ethereum limits each block to only use 30 million gas.
 Divide that by 21,000, and that means up to 1,428 Eth transfers can be done in one block.
 If more than 1,428 people want to make a transfer, they'll have to wait or pay a higher gas price.
 Remember, they can't change the 21,000 cost of a transfer, or the price of Ether (directly).
-The gas price is discretionary, transactors can pay as high a price as they chose, but for their transaction to be included, they must pay higher than the other transactors.
+The gas price is discretionary, transactors can pay as high a price as they choose, but for their transaction to be included, they must pay higher than the other transactors.

 Because block space is limited, there is a supply and demand phenomenon at play.
 If more people want to send transactions than Ethereum has space for, then the most motivated buyer must outbid the other transactors.